 2018 Forage, Cook and Eat experience (full day)

 We’ll gather edible herbs, fruit and seeds, focusing on seasonal autumnal fruit, hips, haws and wild herbs and spices.
 I’ll help you become more confident in recognising edible plants, and we’ll prepare a delicious lunch together from wild and local ingredients accompanied by a glass of fizz with a wild twist!

 Price: £95 per person (up to 8 places)

-Includes wild tea and cake, ingredients, use of kitchen and equipment, 2-course lunch with fizz, a short foraging guide and printed recipes.
+Includes wild tea and cake, ingredients, use of kitchen and equipment, 2-course lunch with fizz, recipe sheets and a printed guide to foraging.

 Sunday 23 September, Iden, East Sussex, 10am to 4pm (approx.)